LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 that of (\ref{bump example}) ).
 Then we can take $\eta\U n(x):=\eta(x /n)$. ◻

 In the opposite direction.
-One is often in the situation where it is possible to derive some local properties for a given object (think manifolds).
-To recover a global result one needs some way to piece together the local results.
+One is often in a situation where it is possible to derive some local properties for a given object (think manifolds).
+To recover a global result, one needs some way to piece together the local results.
 A useful tool in this respect is **partitions of unity**.

 **Definition 23**.
-Given a manifold $M$ and an o pen covering
+Given a manifold $M$ and an open covering
 $\\{U\U \alpha\\}\U {\alpha \in  J}$ of $M$ we say that $\\{\rho\U i\\}\U {i\in  I}$
 is a **partition of unity on $\\{U\U \alpha\\}\U {\alpha \in  J}$** if: